aragon/hack/docs/guides-agent-app.md

 4. Is our organization's Voting app -- we are granting this role to our Voting app, this gives it permission to use the Agent app to execute actions.

-- **5** is our Voting app again -- we are assigning it as manager of the role, this allows it to grant or revoke the permissions of this role.
+5. Is our Voting app again -- we are assigning it as manager of the role, this allows it to grant or revoke the permissions of this ro
 </details>

 **Note that, same as before, this command will trigger a vote in the DAO and you'll need to vote *yes* to confirm the new permissions you've granted the Voting app.**